hichoe95/Artifact-Detection-and-Sequential-Ablation/README.md

-# Can We Find Neurons that Cause Unrealistic Images in Deep Generative Networks?
+# Can We Find Neurons that Cause Unrealistic Images in Deep Generative Networks?(IJCAI-2022)
-*** Our paper is accepted at IJCAI-2022 !!

 ### Artifact Detection/Correction - Official PyTorch Implementation